sannepetersvirtualgraphicdesigner/react-weather-app-sp2_2/README.md

 ## Special thanks/credits to

 - Julia K. and Valeria S. for concept
-- SheCodes for introducing me to coding
+- SheCodes for such a helpful and great coding course